MicahOlson/rally-point-api/README.md

 ## User Stories
 * As a Rally Point site admin, I want to create an organization for a new customer and establish their initial organization admin user account(s)
 * As a Rally Point site admin, I want full control of all site functionality, including deletion of organizations when appropriate
+* As an organization admin, I want to see a list of all my members and their status
-* As an organization admin, I want to add and remove organization members, as well as see their profile details
+* As an organization admin, I want to add and remove organization members, as well as update their profile details
 * As an organization admin, I want to update my organization's details
 * As an organization admin, I want to show/update a dashboard with the status of my organization
 * As an organization admin, I want to post notices of disruption events impacting members and have alerts automatically sent to them by email and text